logwet/blinded/README.md

 ![educated inventory](assets/educated_inventory.png)

-_The bundled inventory for the default config_
+_An example inventoy generated under the default config._
+__Note that many of the items in the inventory have randomised counts.
+Refer to [`fixed_config.json`](src/main/resources/fixed_config.json) for the random distributions.__

 You cannot customise the number, type or durability of the items in your inventory but you can adjust what slot they're in.
 You do this through editing `.minecraft/config/blinded-X.X.X.json`.

-_(At the moment the slot of unstackable non-unique items, eg. the beds in classic, are not changeable.
+_(At the moment the slot of non-unique items, eg. multiple beds or ender pearls (if there are more than one stack in the inv), are not changeable.
 This may change in the future.)_

 ```json
 {